OiNutter/guggenheim.js/README.md

 CSS
 ---

 The minimum CSS required for this to work is to specify a width and height for the gallery container.
+You can either set these in CSS or pass them as options to Guggenheim.
 Guggenheim will add the rest of the required styles.

 Examples